Kimarik94/Pharmacy-Manager-Application/README.md

 db.user = "your login"
 db.password = "your password"
 P.S.
 My own data,which i used during creation the app, i prefer not to show.
+Additionally, pls note that Your personal props such as javafx properties and so on have to be checked and updated.

 After running the app, firstly You will see the autentification form.
 There are two roles (admin/pharmacist).
 Of course with different realization the functionality.